livekit/server-sdk-ruby/README.md

 # LiveKit Server API for Ruby

-Ruby API for server-side with LiveKit.
+Ruby API for server-side integrations with LiveKit.
 This gem provides the ability to create access tokens as well as access RoomService.

 This library is designed to work with Ruby 2.6.0 and above.